 When you have an automated bank feed running on your account, you rarely need to worry about balance reconciliation.
 The transactions are automatically pulled from your bank so will always be aligned.
-If however you’re manually marking invoices as paid then there may be some extra work to get everything balancing.
+If however, you’re manually marking invoices as paid then there may be some extra work to get everything balancing.
 This is where bank reconciliation comes in.

 When you view your bank statement you will be able to see if your transactions are tagged.
 When a bank transaction is tagged it means that it is accounted for in QuickFile and is linked to an invoice, purchase, transfer or other financial transaction within your business.
 When completing a period of your bookkeeping the objective is to ensure that all your bank transactions have been tagged and matched against your paper statement.
-You can find out more about the bank tagging process here.

 There are essentially two approaches to completing your bookkeeping and reconciling your bank in QuickFile.
 Some people prefer to use QuickFile as a day-to-day management tool and others prefer to complete their bookkeeping retrospectively.
 The approach you choose will determine how you reconcile the bank.

 QuickFile allows you to upload a spreadsheet file (CSV format) that contains all your transactions for a given period.
 These files are downloaded from your online banking service provider.
 When you upload a period you can be sure that your start and end balances will match and you’re only concerned with the process of tagging all your transactions.
 The tagging process will build all your double-entry bookkeeping records on the fly.
 Invoices, purchases, salaries, and tax payments are all created from the bank tagging wizard.
 When all your transactions are highlighted green and the open and closing balances match, you have a reconciled bank account!